niek-sidn/hsm_workshop/Slide05b.md

+### Other considerations, e.g. when making a choice between software- or hardware- or cloud- HSM.

 Available tooling: api, library/driver, gui, cli, cloud-integration\
 Available tooling: configurable by you or as-is product\
 Available tooling: Fitting prefered tooling at your organisatien (e.g. OpenDNSSEC, BIND)\